drewm27/speakerrankings/speakers-to-be-added.md

 comments: true
 ---

-This page lists all of the speakers I plan to add to the rankings as soon as there are good sound samples and comparisons around, stay tuned!
+This page summarizes all of the speakers I plan to add to the rankings as soon as there are good sound samples and comparisons around, stay tuned!

 1. [Buchardt A10](https://www.youtube.com/watch?v=VL7WtnxIZc8)
 1. [Radiant Acoustics Clarity 6.2](https://www.youtube.com/watch?v=wV52ek8lUWc)